ntabucejo/disney-plus/README.md

 * **API**: Uses TMDB API to handle data

 ### Disney+ Features
-* User Authentication
+* User authentication
-* Protected Routes When Unauthenticated
+* Protected routes with nextauth and nextjs middleware
 * Shows latest movies and series available
 * Updates movies and series every 60 seconds
 * Search movies and series and display data in real time